omustafa1994/js-stopwatch/README.md

 # JavaScript Stopwatch

 ### Description
 The homework assigned was to create a stopwatch using JavaScript.
 Certain requirements had to be met, such as the watch had to be a three digit clock, with minutes, seconds and milliseconds.
-Also it had to have several buttons which includes start, pause and reset.
+Also it had to have several buttons which had to include start, pause and reset.

 ### Languages used
 * JavaScript